 Unfortunately, the winger never got to play for United and joined League One promotion hopefuls Bolton last summer.

-Stanley is yet to appear for Wanderers either, spending time on loan at non-league sides Bamber Bridge and FC United of Manchester.
-As of March 2023, he’s turning out for the former outfit.
+Stanley never appeared for Wanderers either, spending time on loan at non-league sides Bamber Bridge and FC United of Manchester last season.
+He joined National League North side Hereford last month after impressing on trial.

 Woolston was sadly forced to retire from football at the age of 23 last summer after a succession of injury problems.